HEMP AGRIMONY

 17th Aug 2007, Cromford Canal.
 Photo: © RWD

 No relation to : Agrimony [a plant with similar name].
 Nor is it, despite the name, related to Hemp nor to Cannabis, which refers more to the shape and pattern of the leaves than to any psychotropic substances.
-Nor to Bifid Hemp-Nettle, Common Hemp-nettle, Large-Flowered Hemp-Nettle or Red Hemp-nettle since Hemp-nettles belong to the Mint and Dead-nettle Family.
+Nor to Bifid Hemp-Nettle, Common Hemp-Nettle, Large-Flowered Hemp-Nettle or Red Hemp-Nettle since Hemp-nettles belong to the Mint and Dead-nettle Family.

 Grows beside freshwater such as streams, canals, fens and in damp woods.
 Sometimes in drier places.